 Harvard Business School professor Amy Cuddy observed this phenomenon in her classroom, noting that women exhibiting body language associated with low power participated less than their male counterparts.
 This led Professor Cuddy and her collaborator Dana Carney to wonder if body language was affecting how the women in their classes felt.
-The two published a paper in 2010 called "Power Posing: Brief Nonverbal Displays Affect Neuroendocrine Levels and Risk Tolerance."
-The findings show that simply holding one's body in expansive, high-power poses for as little as two minutes stimulates higher levels of testosterone (the hormone linked to power and dominance in the animal and human worlds) and lower levels of cortisol (the stress hormone that can, over time, cause impaired immune functioning, hypertension, and memory loss).
+The two published a paper in 2010 called “Power Posing: Brief Nonverbal Displays Affect Neuroendocrine Levels and Risk Tolerance.”
+The findings show that simply holding one’s body in expansive, high-power poses for as little as two minutes stimulates higher levels of testosterone (the hormone linked to power and dominance in the animal and human worlds) and lower levels of cortisol (the stress hormone that can, over time, cause impaired immune functioning, hypertension, and memory loss).
 Controlling for baseline levels, they found that high-power poses decreased cortisol by 25 percent and increased testosterone by 19 percent for both men and women.
-In contrast, low-power poses increased cortisol 17 percent and decreased testosterone 10 percent.
+In contrast, low-power poses increased cortisol by 17 percent and decreased testosterone by 10 percent.

 The clear implication: not only does body language affect the way that others perceive us, it also affects the way we perceive ourselves!
 When we consciously or unconsciously carry ourselves in a low-power way, we end up feeling less powerful.
 We shape our bodies and in turn our bodies shape us.
 To take this one step further, Pranjal H. Mehta, a psychology professor at the University of Oregon, has shown that the combination of high testosterone and low cortisol is correlated to dominance in leaders.